harshvardhaniimi/personal-website/content/talk/2023-08-05-kdd2023talk/index.md

 Recently, our research on end to end inventory prediction and contract allocation model got accepted to [KDD 2023 Conference](https://kdd.org/kdd2023/).
 I presented our paper in Long Beach, CA between August 6-10, 2023.
 KDD (29th ACM SIGKDD Conference on Knowledge Discovery and Data Mining) is the premier conference on data science.

 Following are the links to the paper, slides, poster and a two-minute overview of our research work.
+Scroll down for some pictures.
 If you have any questions, feel free to email!

 ### Links